-A concerned parent who is preparing for litigation regarding child-related issues will want to learn as much as he or she can ahead of time to be able to make informed decisions and protect the interests of his or her child.
-Child custody is a broad term that refers to numerous issues, some of which are quite complex and difficult to resolve, especially if the two parents involved disagree on what’s for their children.
+A concerned parent who is preparing for litigation regarding child-related issues will want to learn as much as he or she can ahead of time to be able to make informed decisions and protect the best interests of his or her child.
+Child custody is a broad term that refers to numerous issues, some of which are quite complex and difficult to resolve, especially if the two parents involved disagree on what’s best for their children.

 Perhaps you’re considering filing for divorce, which means you and your spouse must resolve child custody issues in order to achieve a settlement.
 Then again, you and your child’s other parent might never have been married but are asking the court to make decisions regarding custody of your son or daughter.
 The following list shows the basic types of child custody followed by a brief explanation of each:

-The more you learn about each of these types of child custody, the better able you might be to protect your parental rights and determine a course of action in a specific set of circumstances.
+The more you learn about each of these types of child custody, the better able you might be to protect your parental rights and determine a best course of action in a specific set of circumstances.

 If the court is making decisions about your child’s physical custody, it means that the judge overseeing your case is going to determine with which parent the child should live.
 Depending on the age of your child, the judge might discuss the issue with him or her to ask if he or she would prefer to live with one or the other parent.